isaaccorley/torchrs/README.md

 The [EuroSAT](https://github.com/phelber/eurosat) dataset, proposed in ["EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification", Helber et al.](https://arxiv.org/abs/1709.00029) is a land cover classification dataset of 27,000 images taken by the [ESA Sentinel-2 satellite](https://sentinel.esa.int/web/sentinel/missions/sentinel-2).
 The dataset contains 10 land cover classes with 2-3k images per class from over 34 European countries.
 The dataset is available in the form of RGB only or all [Multispectral (MS) Sentinel-2 bands](https://sentinels.copernicus.eu/web/sentinel/user-guides/sentinel-2-msi/resolutions/spatial).
 This dataset is fairly easy with ~98.6% accuracy achieved with a ResNet-50.

-The dataset can be downloaded using the `scripts/download_eurosat_rgb.sh` and `scripts/download_eurosat_ms.sh` scripts and then used as below:
+The dataset can be downloaded using the `scripts/download_eurosat_rgb.sh` or `scripts/download_eurosat_ms.sh` scripts and then used as below:

 ```python
 import torchvision.transforms as T